castogio/castogio.github.io/content/bpsk_intro.md

 which is assumed to be known.
-The figure below shows the comparison between the reference signal and what can be seen at the receiving station, considering path loss exclusively and ignoring additional effects such as multipath; the picture shows a one being received, followed by a zero.
+The figure below shows the comparison between the reference signal and what can be seen at the receiving station, considering path loss exclusively and ignoring additional effects such as multipath; the picture shows a "one" being received, followed by a zero.

 <center>